RapidFuge/host/README.md

-# Rapid Host - File Hosting & URL Shortening Service
+# Horreum - File Hosting & URL Shortening Service

-Rapid Host is a self-hostable service for managing your files and shortening URLs, built with Next.js and React.
+Horreum is a self-hostable service for managing your files and shortening URLs, built with Next.js and React.
 It provides a user-friendly dashboard, ShareX compatibility, and admin controls.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Frapidfuge%2Fhost&env=MONGO_URI,STORAGE,ISPRODUCTION,ROOT_PASSWORD,NEXTAUTH_URL,NEXTAUTH_SECRET&envDescription=Go%20read%20the%20number%203%20of%20installation%20on%20the%20README%20for%20more%20information%20about%20the%20Environment%20variables.&envLink=https%3A%2F%2Fgithub.com%2FRapidFuge%2Fhost%2F%23installation)